 - Use this to set a time period when you want this switched on.

 - Once the time is reached that you set, it will automatically switch off.

 - Remember to turn this off when you want the Mac back to normal (go back to System Preferences > Notifications)

 If you are logged into a cloud-based email or messaging platform, you may need to log-out of these separately to avoid distractions from them too.
 It’s rare that something is so urgent that you can’t get productive work done for a few hours.

 It saves time to have whatever you need on every device, wherever you are.

-There are loads of ways you can do this, of course.
-So many cloud-based storage apps.
-People used to carry USBs about, or email work to themselves, but that isn't necessary anymore.
-Depending on what you need to sync and how often you need to do this, you could sign-up to one or more storage services.
+There are loads of ways you can do this, of course—so many cloud-based storage apps.
+People used to carry USBs about or email work to themselves, but that isn't necessary anymore.
+Depending on what you need to sync and how often you need to do this, you could sign-up for one or more storage services.